mhbeals/mhwood.github.io/contribute/database_histories.md

 #### Composition

-If a database has removed a selection of titles or dates, or has discontinued use of materials from a particular source, please replace the current information with a note that the material was previously included, but has since been removed, rather than simply delete the original information.
+If a database has removed a selection of titles or dates or has discontinued use of materials from a particular source, please replace the current information with a note that the material was previously included, but has since been removed, rather than simply delete the original information.
 If you feel the selection was never available, and has been included in error, please delete the relevant lines and indicate this in your pull request.

 #### Technical Details

-If a database has altered their techincal specifications, backend structure or metadata schema, rather than replace the existing information, please indicate the new techincal information by *adding a new sub-section to the relevant sub heading*.
-For an example of this, see the [British Libary 19th Century Newspapers](../../histories/bl.md) entry:
+If a database has altered their technical specifications, backend structure or metadata schema, rather than replace the existing information, please indicate the new technical information by *adding a new sub-section to the relevant sub heading*.
+For an example of this, see the [British Library 19th Century Newspapers](../../histories/bl.md) entry:

 	### Metadata Schema